Shippable/docs/sources/deploy/delete_container_apps_from_orchestration_platforms.md

-page_main_title: Deleting container applications from orchestration platforms.
+page_main_title: Deleting a deployed service.
 main_section: Deploy
 sub_section: CD to Orchestration Platforms

-# Deleting container applications from orchestration platforms.
+# Deleting a deployed service.

 You might have deployed an application to an orchestration platform like Amazon ECS, Kubernetes, GKE or Azure using Shippable assembly lines.
 If the application is decommissioned or if you do not need it in any particular environment, this document will describe the steps to delete the application.
 These steps will stop and remove the container from the cluster.